 Health insurance premiums (including Medicare premiums) are considered a qualified medical expense, which means they can be deducted on Schedule A. Note that you will need to itemize your deductions rather than claim the standard deduction, and you can only deduct medical expenses in excess of 7.5 percent of your AGI for the year.

 If you are receiving Social Security benefits at the time you sign up for Medicare, your Medicare Part B premiums will automatically be deducted from your Social Security benefits.
 You can contact the Social Security Administration if you prefer to pay your Medicare Part B premiums directly.
 Medicare Part C and Part D premiums can be paid out of Social Security benefits, but only if you ask your insurer to set this up for you.

 Conclusion: Compare Insurance Plans to Save Money

-Whether you’re shopping for Medicare insurance, car insurance, or some other type of policy, comparing insurance plans is the only way to make sure you’re paying the right price.
-Insurers offering identical coverage will often charge very different premiums because they use different factors to determine those premiums.
+Comparing insurance plans is the only way to make sure you’re paying the right price.
+That’s whether you’re shopping for Medicare, car insurance, or another type of policy.
+Insurers often charge very different premiums for virtually identical policies.
+That’s because they use different factors to determine those premiums.

 Luckily, you can use Insurify’s quote comparison tool to even the playing field.
 It’s quick and easy to compare policies and find the best insurer.
 Plus, you can repeat this process whenever you qualify for an enrollment period.
 So you’ll always be sure you’ve got the best policy at the best price.